 I have a passion for new initiatives.
 Certainly if they stimulate offshore wind energy.
 GBM Works does that with its Vibro-drill concept.
 This energetic team deserves the support to bring the initiative to the market as quickly as possible.
 I am happy to contribute to that.

 As an R&D manager at van Oord, I have a clear view on technology developments for the offshore wind sector.
 Of the many new developments the GBM Vibro-drill is a very interesting concept.
 I try to assist with the further development by making my experience and network available.

-Former member of the Supervisory Board at Eneco
+Former member of the Board of Directors at Eneco

 This innovative installation method developed by GBM Works will have an important impact on the (overall) construction costs of wind projects and as a result will contribute to making wind energy more profitable.
 It is a pleasure to assist management of GBM Works in achieving their goals by providing them advice on strategic and financial issues.